-This is the first monographic exhibition of the non-professional photographer Peggy Kleiber: a great iconographic heritage found in two suitcases containing about 15,000 photographs taken from 1959 to the early 1990s and coming from her archive.
+This is the first monographic exhibition of the non-professional photographer Peggy Kleiber: a large iconographic heritage found in two suitcases containing some 15,000 photographs taken from 1959 to the early 1990s from her archive.

-The exhibition unfolds amidst images of a bygone era, sounds and silent voices in the viewer's gaze, suggesting a narrative and leaving the viewer free to continue to imagine and recognise themselves.
+The exhibition route unfolds between images of a bygone era, sounds and silent voices in the viewer's gaze from the outside, suggesting a story and leaving the viewer free to continue imagining and recognising themselves.